Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Results

 \subsection{Signal Creation Probability}

-Fig.~\ref{fig_ps} shows the signal creation probability, calculated according to Eq.~\ref{eq_ps}, as a function of the cathode voltage for 1~mbar and 2~mbar propane gas pressure.
-It increases with increasing cathode voltage and reaches maximum values of 3.5~\% for 1~mbar and 1.1~\% for 2~mbar.
+Fig.~\ref{fig_ps} shows the signal creation probability, calculated with Eq.~\ref{eq_ps}, as a function of the cathode potential for 1~mbar and 2~mbar propane gas pressure.
+The signal creation probability increases with increasing cathode potential and reaches maximum values of 3.5~\% for 1~mbar and 1.1~\% for 2~mbar.
+The slopes of the linear fits to the signal creation probability are 0.06~\%/V for 1~mbar and 0.02~\%/V for 2~mbar, respectively.
+Note that the signal creation probability was calculated by combining the measured signal yield and the simulated frequency distribution of the number of collected ions per primary particle, as given in Eq.~\ref{eq_ps}.